Skip to main content

 Rice weevils are particularly common because rice is bought in large bags that sit in pantries for months.
 The rice itself may carry eggs that hatched in warm storage conditions.

-For large quantities of rice (9.5L or 11L containers), Shazo's bulk pantry containers are built for exactly this sealed lid, snap-lock closure, silicone gasket.
+For large quantities of rice, Shazo bulk pantry containers are built for exactly this — sealed lid, snap-lock closure, silicone gasket.
 Weevils cannot enter a properly sealed container.
+See also how to store rice bug-free long term.

 How to Prevent Weevils from Coming Back